Today, I have a video and an article for you on the three best exercises to get rid of or help alleviate your shoulder joint pain.

 Vertical Hanging Exercise

-You need to find a door frame.
-You will reach up and grab the door frame.
-Your arms are straight over head and then you will drop your heels and weight.
-You are stretching throughout the shoulder joint.
-Perform 1 set of 5 repetitions holding the end position for 5 seconds and then you can progress on to 15 seconds.
+Perform one set of 5 repetitions, holding the end position for 5 seconds and progressing to 15 seconds.
 We are looking for a light stretch happening in the shoulder joint area.

-If you are not able to reach all the way up, you can just reach to the point that you can.
-And then bend through the knees and the hips in order to get that stretch.
-If you can’t reach all the way up, you can reach for a lower point.
-If you have sloppy shoulder or dislocated shoulder, you should not do this exercise.
-If you have stiff or tight shoulders, this is a great exercise for you.
+If you cannot reach all the way up, reach the highest point you can.
+Bend through the knees and the hips to get that stretch.
+If you can’t reach up, you can reach for a lower point.
+You should not do this exercise if you have shoulder instability or a dislocated shoulder; this is a great exercise for you if you have stiff or tight shoulders.

-These top 3 shoulder joint pain relief exercises will definitely make you feel a lot better.
-Give them a go!
+These top three shoulder joint pain relief exercises will make you feel much better.
+Could you give them a go?

 Rick Kaselj, MS

 If you want to permanently stop your annoying shoulder pain, click here to check out the Shoulder Pain Solved program.